Singrauli district: Geography

-The Singrauli district covers an area of 5672 km2. it shared it's boundary with Sidhi District of Madhya Pradesh.
-Sone River and Gopad River are the major river of the district, District sarounded with Vindhya range and Kaimur range.
+The Singrauli district covers an area of 5672 km2. it shared its boundary with Sidhi District of Madhya Pradesh.
+Sone River and Gopad River are the major rivers of the district, and the district is surrounded by the Vindhya and Kaimur Ranges.
 Coal is found in abundant quantity in the district.

-Waidhan, Singrauli, Bargawan, Deosar, Chitrangi, Sarai is major towns of the District.
+Waidhan, Singrauli, Bargawan, Deosar, Chitrangi, Sarai are the major towns of the District.

 Divisions

 The Singrauli district comprises three tehsils, namely, Singrauli, Deosar and Chitrangi.
 Since then, two more tehsils have been added to this district: Mada and Sarai.
-Later, Bargawan Tehsil was also formed.
+Later, Waidhan, Bargawan and Dudhmaniya Tehsil was also formed.

 Politics

 There are three Madhya Pradesh Vidhan Sabha constituencies in the Singrauli district, namely, Chitrangi, Singrauli and Deosar.
 All of these are part of Sidhi Lok Sabha constituency.

 Demographics

 According to the 2011 census of India, Singrauli district has a population of 1,178,273, roughly equal to the nation of Timor-Leste or the US state of Rhode Island.
 This gives it a ranking of 402nd in India (out of a total of 640).
 The district has a population density of 208 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 28.03%.
 Singrauli has a sex ratio of 916 females for every 1000 males, and a literacy rate of 62.36%.
 19.25% of the population lives in urban areas.
 Scheduled Castes and Tribes made up 12.79% and 32.59% of the population respectively.
 The largest tribes are the Gonds, who are 50% of the tribal population, and Kols, 16% of the tribal population.

 At the time of the 2011 Census of India, 89.59% of the population in the district spoke Hindi, 4.49% Bagheli, and 1.64% Gondi as their first language.